kermitt2/article_dataset_builder/Readme.md

 It should be possible to use the public demo instance of [biblio-glutton](https://github.com/kermitt2/biblio-glutton), as default configured in the `config.json` file (the tool scale at more than 6000 queries per second).
 However for [Grobid](https://github.com/kermitt2/grobid), we strongly recommand to install a local instance, because the online public demo will not be able to scale and won't be reliable given that it is more or less always overloaded.

 As [biblio-glutton](https://github.com/kermitt2/biblio-glutton) is using dataset dumps, there is a gap of several months in term of bibliographical data freshness.
 So, complementary, the [CrossRef web API](https://github.com/CrossRef/rest-api-doc) and [Unpaywall API](https://unpaywall.org/products/api) services are used to cover the gap.
 For these two services, you need to indicate your email in the config file (`config.json`) to follow the etiquette policy of these two services.
+If the configuration parameters for `biblio-glutton` are empty, only the CrossRef REST API will be used.

 An important parameter in the `config.json` file is the number of parallel document processing that is allowed, this is specified by the attribute `batch_size`, default value being `10` (so 10 documents max downloaded in parallel with distinct threads/workers and processed by Grobid in parallel).
 You can set this number according to your available number of threads.
 Be careful that parallel download from the same source might be blocked or might result in black-listing for some OA publisher sites, so it might be better to keep `batch_size` low.